TalhaJuikar/helm-charts/stateful-data-generator/README.md

 - Kubernetes 1.16+
 - Helm 3.0+
-- PV provisioner support in the underlying infrastructure (for MongoDB persistence), a default StorageClass is recommended.
+- A default storage class configured in your Kubernetes cluster

 ## Installing the Chart